Coffee House Exhibitions

 2014 see the return of Open Up North, a competition open to all artists from the north of England*, culminating in a multi-venue exhibition across Kendal.
 The exhibition will take place in all gallery spaces around the Brewery Arts Centre, Abbot Hall Coffee House and Kendal College’s Castle Dairy.

 Over 200 professional and non-professional artists took part in Open Up North in 2011 with 150 pieces of work being selected for the final exhibition.
-Entry will be via an online portal which will open on Monday 3 March.
+Entry to Open Up North 2014 has now closed.
 More information can be found here.

 * The north of England is defined as Cumbria, Yorkshire, Lancashire, Northumberland, Co.
 Durham, Tyne & Wear, Cheshire, Greater Manchester and Merseyside.